-In the History component of the Humanities course, students learn about the causes and effects of the Industrial Revolution.
-They use evidence from historical sources to explain the changes to society during and after the Industrial Revolution.
-Students conduct research into an aspect of life in Australia during the period 1750 - 1918.
-They explore the causes and effects of World War I and learn about the experiences of Australians at war.
-The Geography component provides students with an understanding of the world's biomes and the human activities that alter these biomes.
-Students explore the factors that influence global food security and investigate the impacts of ecotourism on people and places.
-In Economics, students explore Australia's trade relationships.
-They evaluate how a product's production from 'source to shelves' impacts upon people and places.
+In the History component of the Humanities curriculum, students investigate the causes and consequences of the Industrial Revolution.
+They utilize historical sources to analyse societal transformations during and following this era.
+The curriculum includes an examination of Colonisation and various aspects of life in Australia from 1750 to 1918.
+Additionally, students assess the causes and consequences of World War I and World War II, along with the experiences of Australians during these conflicts.
+The Geography component equips students with knowledge about the world's biomes and the human activities that affect them.
+They explore the factors that influence global food security and the effects of tourism on communities and environments.
+In the Economics component, students assess how the journey of a product from its source to retail impacts people and places.
+Lastly, the Civics & Citizenship component allows students to delve into Australia's political and legal frameworks, including the significance of the Australian Constitution, the federal government, and the judicial system.

-History or Economics & Legal Studies - Deep Learning is offered to students in the Deep Learning Program.
+History - Deep Learning or Economics & Legal Studies - Deep Learning is offered to students in the Deep Learning Program.